arvidn/libtorrent/trunk/docs/manual.rst

 It might be useful to set this to true if your network is faster than your disk, and it would be faster to redownload potentially missed pieces than to go through the whole storage to look for them.

+``anonymous_mode`` defaults to false.
+When set to true, the client tries to hide its identity to a certain degree.
+The peer-ID will no longer include the client's fingerprint.
+The user-agent will be reset to an empty string.
+Trackers will only be used if they are using a proxy server.
+The listen sockets are closed, and incoming connections will only be accepted through a SOCKS5 or I2P proxy (if a peer proxy is set up and is run on the same machine as the tracker proxy).
+Since no incoming connections are accepted, NAT-PMP, UPnP, DHT and local peer discovery are all turned off when this setting is enabled.

+If you're using I2P, it might make sense to enable anonymous mode as well.

 pe_settings
 ===========